kokonut27/thync-API/README.md

 > Also, thyncAPI does not currently work with `requests` yet.
 It will soon on the next release.

+## Using it
+To use it, as of right now, you have to open up [this](https://thync-API.jbloves27.repl.co/toggle), and then follow the instructions. `requests` will be available soon.

 ## Suggestions and contribute
 To leave suggestions, just leave a comment or a PR.
 To contribute, leave a PR or an issue to ask.